drinkbeer/CodingQuestion/design/RateLimiter.md

 #### Non-Functional Requirement
 1. Low Latency.
 Rate Limiter should not introduce substantial latencies affecting customer experience.
-2. High Availabile.
+2. High Available.
 The Rate Limiter should always work to protect our services from overwhelming.

 ## Analysis